 If you don't take into account that powers are different on different channels, you'll have a disparity of powers running on your APs and find that you have sticky client issues and clients dropping out.

 RF Surveys are where your design takes shape.
-They take a number of forms and these follow in a logical sequence, from a Predictive Survey, through to a Pre-Install (AP-on-a-stick) survey through to a post-install confirmation survey.
+They take a number of forms and these follow in a logical sequence, from a Wi-Fi Predictive Design, through to a Wi-Fi Pre-deployment Survey (AP-on-a-stick) survey through to a post-install confirmation survey.

 When you design, you need to understand the environment, the type of clients and the channels you're going to be using - all these are factors in how you design.

 Wi-Fi is a tricky technology to design, install, tune - and fault find.

 One of the key reasons it doesn't work in practice is a lack of understanding of the underlying physics.
 Radio Frequency waves only travel so far, and through attenuating objects they may be stopped or reflected.